“Forgotten Hollywood”- Memorial Day prayers…

 For those interested in listening to KFWB 980AM News/Talk on Sunday to Kari Moran’s Book Radio Show at 3p (PST), I’ve obtained the hour-long schedule of guests for you to check out.

-If you’re interested in reading great books, you’ll find this to be an inspired lineup of authors:
+If you’re interested in reading great books, you’ll find this an inspired lineup of authors:

 KFWB schedule